ASHSWAIN/ashswain/README.md

 # Hi, I'm Ashish 👋

+Computer Science graduate based in London with an interest in business analysis, product development and technology.

+## About

-I'm a Computer Science graduate based in London, currently building practical skills across business analysis, product, data and software testing.
+I have a background in Computer Science and experience working in operational environments.
+I'm currently developing practical skills in business analysis, software testing, data analysis and product management.

-### What I'm working on

-- Business and requirements analysis
-- SQL and data analysis
-- Agile and Scrum
-- Software testing and QA
-- Python and Pandas
-- Power BI
-- Product management fundamentals
-- AI and AI-enabled products

-### Projects

-I'm currently developing and documenting projects as part of my reskilling journey.

-- Hostel Management System
-- Data Analysis Project
-- Software Testing / QA Project
-- AI Product Project

-### Tools & Technologies
+My current focus is on applying these skills through practical projects and building a stronger understanding of how technology products are planned, developed and improved.

+## Skills

-**Languages:** Python, SQL, C
+**Programming:** Python, SQL, C

 **Data:** Excel, Pandas, Power BI

-**Product & Delivery:** Agile, Scrum, Jira
+**Product & Business Analysis:** Agile, Scrum, Requirements Analysis, User Stories, Product Documentation

-**Testing & APIs:** Manual Testing, REST APIs, Postman
+**Testing & Technical:** Manual Testing, REST APIs, Postman, Jira

-**Currently learning:** AI products, RAG, AI agents and AI evaluation
+## Projects

+### Hostel Management System
+A software project focused on managing hostel accommodation, users and related operations.

+### Data Analysis Project
+Data analysis and visualisation using Python, Pandas, SQL and related tools.

+### Software Testing Project
+Practical testing exercises covering test cases, defect reporting and API testing.

-### Background
+### AI Product Project
+A product-focused project exploring the use of AI in a practical business application.

+## Education

+**MSc Computer Science**
- MSc Computer Science — University of Greenwich
+University of Greenwich, London

- Current experience in community and leisure operations

- London, United Kingdom
+**BSc Computer Science**
+Indira College of Commerce and Science, Pune

 ---

-I'm using this profile to document what I'm learning, the projects I'm building, and the practical skills I'm developing.
+Currently building and documenting projects as I develop my skills across technology, business analysis and product.